 Nothing beats a home-cooked meal shared with family!
 And this is what inspires our Family Style Cookery Classes, a fun, laid-back homestyle cooking experience.
 Here, you will learn to prepare different dishes and then enjoy them with people who, like you, fuel our mission of supporting refugee and migrant chefs on their journey to integration.
 It’s a cookery class with a conscience, like they say!

-Your class will be led by our wonderful Chef Mansura from Ghanaian at St Werburghs Community Centre in Bristol.
+This cookery class will be led by our wonderful Chef Mansura from Ghana at the St Werburghs Community Centre in Bristol.

 A sample menu of the dishes that will be taught include: